redcode/Z80/README.md

 To embed the library as a CMake subproject, just place its entire source tree into a subdirectory of your project.

 It is advisable to configure the library in the CMakeLists.txt of your project.
-This will prevent the user from having to specify configuration options of the Z80 subproject through the CMake command line when building the main project.
+This will prevent the user from having to specify configuration options for the Z80 subproject through the CMake command line when building the main project.
 As noted in the _[Installation](#installation)_ section of this document, all package-specific options are prefixed with `Z80_`, so, in a normal scenario, there should be no risk of name collision with the options and variables of the parent project.

 Example: